MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 <a id="reconfigure-list"></a>

-## Change from a query to an input list
+## Change from a query list to an input list

 If you want to change your flat list to a tree list, you can.
 However, if you're list is a query list, then you first need to reconfigure the list.
 You'll know that it is a flat list, query list as the **Tree group** commands are disabled.